squidmin/java-labs/src/main/java/lambdas/README.md

 }
 ```

-Please note that we add a `->` between the empty brackets and the method body.
-This is how a lambda expression is declared.
+Note that a `->` is added between the empty brackets and the method body.
+This is part of the syntax for declaring a lambda expression.

-There still is one more improvement we can make.
-Since the method body contains only a single line, the curly braces are also unnecessary.
+There still is one more improvement that can be made.
+Since the method body contains only a single line, the curly braces are unnecessary.

-#### AFunctionalInterface
+#### `AFunctionalInterface.java`

 ```java
 @FunctionalInterface